neelsg/lithium/docs/tour.md

     import:
         console
-        exec

     fibonacci fn(n int, c chan[int]):
-        x, y int = 0, 1
+        x int, y int = 0, 1
         for i int = 0; i < n; i++:
-            c <- x
+            c.push(x)
             x, y = y, x + y
             c.close()

     main fn():
         c chan[int](10)
-        exec.co fibonacci(c.capacity, c)
+        co fibonacci(c.capacity, c)
         for i int in c:
             console.log(i)

 A sender can close a channel to indicate that no more values will be sent.
-Receivers can test whether a channel has been closed by checking `.ok`
+Receivers can test whether a channel has been closed by checking the `ok` property.

-    if ch.ok: v int = <-ch
+    if ch.ok: v int = ch.pop()

 `ok` is `false` if there are no more values to receive and the channel is closed.